Mergifyio/mergify/docs/source/commands.rst

 refresh
 ========

-Re-evalutes your Mergify rules on this pull request.
+Re-evaluates your Mergify rules on this pull request.

 .. list-table::
   :widths: 1 7